epolkovnikov/wagtail101/README.md

 ```
 python manage.py runserver
 ```
 The http://127.0.0.1:8000 will have not much.
-I will post a video next week
+Please see [the manual steps video](https://youtu.be/cOTIN68ACPA) to complete the setup.

 Canonical example is the [Bakery Shop](https://github.com/wagtail/bakerydemo)